 This blog began as an attempt to break out of the sanitized monotony of mainstream social networks and create something of my own on the web.
 Now that I’ve been at it a few years I would describe my blog as an experiential journal of synchronicity and connection.
 What I share here is an expression of my endless curiosity and adventurous spirit, a living record of what I’m learning about the world.
-Nothing published here is fixed in time and space; these words and images evolve and change over time.
+Nothing published here is fixed in time and space; these words and images evolve and change.

 As a creature of new media I am interested in blogging as an end unto itself.
 I have no professional aspirations in media nor do I intend to monetize my work through advertisements or sponsored posts.
 This is primarily a creative outlet for me and I intend to keep it that way.
-If you’re accustomed to for-profit media purpose-built to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure and subverts the norms of consumer-oriented media.
-That being said, critical and informed engagement is appreciated.
+If you’re accustomed to for-profit media intended to elicit an immediate reaction I recommend adjusting your expectations; much of what I publish is obscure and subverts established norms.
+That said, critical and informed engagement is appreciated.